 Cause Remedy The batteries are out of power.
 Replace the batteries with new ones.
 There is an obstacle between the remote control and the projector.
 Remove the obstacle.
 You are too far away from the projector.
 Stand within 8 meters (26 feet) of the projector.

-7 The password is incorrect
+?
+The password is incorrect

-Cause Remedy I You do not remember the password Please see "Entering the password recall procedure" on page 26 for details.
+Cause Remedy You do not remember the password.
+Please see "Entering the password recall procedure" on Tod do not remember the password. page 26 for details.

 Specifications

 Projector specifications